alexwang9/screend/README.md

 To run the website locally, follow these following steps:

-Make sure you are already in the Python virtual environment
+Make sure you are already in the Python virtual environment with env/bin/activate
 ```
 $ source env/bin/activate
 ```